 - Your healthcare provider may use general anesthesia or a spinal block.
 General anesthesia will keep you asleep and free from pain during surgery.
 Ask your healthcare provider which of the following procedures is right for you:

-- The conventional hip replacement involves one incision.
-Your healthcare provider will make the incision either along the front, side, or back of your hip.
+- The conventional hip replacement involves 1 incision.
+Your healthcare provider will make the incision along the front, side, or back of your hip.

 - The minimally invasive hip replacement surgery involves a smaller incision that is about 4 to 8 inches in length.
 Your healthcare provider may make an incision along the front, side, or back of your hip.
-He will use fluoroscopy (a type of x-ray) to guide him during the surgery.
+He or she will use fluoroscopy (a type of x-ray) as a guide during the surgery.

 What will happen after THR?

 You may need to stay in the hospital for up to 5 days.
-Your healthcare providers will teach that it is important to cough and deep breathe after your procedure.
+It is important to cough and breathe deeply after your procedure.
 Healthcare providers will teach you to use an incentive spirometer.
 When you cough, deep breathe, and use the incentive spirometer you decrease your risk of pneumonia.
 They will teach how to sit up and move without causing damage to your hip.
-You will have a special pillow between your legs to keep your legs from crossing and causing damage to your hip.
-You will be able to walk within the first day after surgery.
-You will be taught to use crutches or a walker to help keep pressure off your hip.
+You will be able to walk within the first day after surgery with help.
+You will be taught to use devices such as a cane or walker.
 You will be taught exercises to keep both legs strong and reduce the risk of blood clots.
-You will be wearing pressure stockings to help promote blood flow and prevent clots.

 What are the risks of THR?

 - You may have more hip pain, or your hip joint may become stiff or numb.
 Your joint movement may not be as stable as it was before your surgery.
 You may have bone loss, or the bones near the implant area may break or crack.
 You may bleed more than expected or get an infection.
 Your nerves, blood vessels, ligaments, or muscles may be damaged during surgery.